afleming-cs/Generator-Eydis/tutorial.md

 Getting started
 ---------------

 In order to begin using Eydís you need a working and sane node.js environment.
-Make sure the yeoman, bower, and karma are all installed
+Make sure the yeoman, bower, gulp,  and karma are all installed

-    npm install -g yo bower karma
+    npm install -g yo bower karma gulp

 Now it's just necessary to install the Eydís yeoman generator: